 Things To Do This Weekend in Footscray

 A Saturday in Footscray doesn’t need a plan.
-You wake up, you walk to the market, you eat something cheap and extraordinary, you wander along the river, you sit in a courtyard with a cold drink, and suddenly it’s 6pm and you haven’t spent more than $40.
-That’s the magic of this suburb — the weekend sort of happens to you, and it’s always better than whatever you would have planned.
+You wake up, walk to the market, eat something cheap and extraordinary, wander along the river, sit in a courtyard with a cold drink, and suddenly it’s 6pm and you haven’t spent more than $40.
+The weekend sort of happens to you here, and it’s always better than whatever you would have planned.

-But if you want structure, we’ve got that too.
-Here’s how to spend a weekend in Melbourne’s most underrated inner-west suburb, with options for couples, families, solo explorers, and anyone who’s just sick of the same old Fitzroy brunch circuit.
+But if you want structure, here’s how to spend a weekend in Melbourne’s inner west, with options for couples, families, solo explorers, and anyone who’s tired of the same old brunch circuit.

 Saturday Morning: Footscray Market

 Start at the big one.
-Footscray Market on Hopkins Street is a sprawling indoor market that’s been the beating heart of the suburb for decades.
+Footscray Market on Hopkins Street is a sprawling indoor market that’s been the commercial anchor of the suburb for decades.
 It’s not as polished as Queen Victoria Market, and that’s exactly the point.
 The fresh produce is cheaper and often better quality.
-The seafood section smells like the ocean on a good day.
-And the Vietnamese, Filipino, and Chinese grocery stalls sell ingredients you won’t find at any supermarket.
+The seafood section is outstanding.
+And the Vietnamese, Filipino, and Chinese grocery stalls stock ingredients you won’t find at any supermarket.

 What to do:

-- Grab a banh mi from one of the Vietnamese stalls inside the market ($8–10, and it’ll be better than most Melbourne “banh mi bars” charging $18)
+- Grab a banh mi from one of the Vietnamese stalls inside the market ($8–10, and better than most Melbourne “banh mi bars” charging $18)

 - Stock up on fresh herbs, lemongrass, and chillies for the week